1. Software for data analysis

 Setup python virtual-env

-• You can keep your miniconda or Anaconda on your Windows.
-We don’t work in the Windows directly.
+minicondaorAnacondaon your Windows.
+We don’t work in the Windows directly. - Now create the

 python -m venv ~/software/python-venv/physics